ohadravid/ohadravid.github.io/content/posts/2025-09-hello-bazel.md

 <img src="/2025-09-hello-bazel/hello_bazel_09.svg" class="slide" loading="lazy" style="aspect-ratio: 16 / 9;"/>

-So you do the right thing and add an integration test.
+So, you do the right thing and add an integration test.

 But now you have to test the production image in CI before every merge.

-And it’s slow. \
+And it’s slow.
 And painful.

-These tests also run every time you change something unrelated, \
+Worst still, these tests run every time you change something unrelated, \
-and you find yourself waiting for the CI to finish even more than you wait for the Wolt delivery.
+and you find yourself waiting for the CI to finish more than you wait for the Wolt delivery.

 <img src="/2025-09-hello-bazel/hello_bazel_10.svg" class="slide" loading="lazy" style="aspect-ratio: 16 / 9;"/>